mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

-   When set to ``true`` this option upgrades the on-disk data format of the files specified by the :option:`--dbpath` to the latest version, if needed.
+   When set to ``true`` this option upgrades the on-disk data format of the files specified by the :setting:`dbpath` to the latest version, if needed.

-   This option only affects the operation of ``mongod`` if the data files are in an old format.
+   This option only affects the operation of :option:`mongod` if the data files are in an old format.

+   When specified for a :option:`mongos` instance, this option updates the meta data format used by the :term:`configdb`.

 Replica Set Options
 ```````````````````